bradleyjay/datadog_test/datadog/answers.md

 ![A Data Dog](images/ADataDog.jpg)

 As you can clearly see, here we have a prime example of Datadog.
 I can't wait to work with your product more.
-With image embedding out of the way, I'll set up the environment for the **Coding Challenge.**
+With image embedding out of the way, I set up the environment for the **Coding Challenge.**

 # Prerequisites - Setup the Environment